 Tar River Poetry is Online

-Tar River Poetry has moved online!
-Spring 2025, our final print issue, is online, and we will be entirely online from the Fall 2025 issue (10/15) on.
+Tar River Poetry is online!
+A selection from Spring 2025, our final print issue, is online, and we are entirely online from the Fall 2025 issue on.
 The journal is now free for all to read (we are no longer taking print subscriptions, but donations are always welcome).
 Current subscribers will be able to submit to the journal for free, with an expedited response time, for the duration of their subscription; after that, the normal submission fees will apply.
 Our reading periods will continue to be September and January.

 Tar River Poetry‘s First Competition